M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 		job.Commit((transactionalVault) =>
 		{
 			// ...do any work using the transactional vault reference.
-			// The action provided to the "Commit" method will be executed within a transaction
+			// The action provided to the "Commit" method will be executed within a transaction.
-			// and must complete within 90 seconds.
 		})
 	}
 }